jerash/astrux/README.md

 # mode
 #     stereo : output channel as stereo (default, as internals are stereo)
 #     mono : force mono output
+# touchosc_pages
+#     list of touchosc pages presets for a personal monitor output
 #*************************************************************************
 ```